timber/docs/README.md

 # Timber Docs

 This repository is used to build the documentation pages for [Timber](http://github.com/timber/timber).
-The documentation is generated using the static site generator [Hugo](http://gohugo.io/).
+The documentation is generated using the static site generator [Hugo](http://gohugo.io/), [laravel-mix](https://github.com/JeffreyWay/laravel-mix/) for assets and a custom PHP class reference generator based on [PHP-Markdown-Documentation-Generator](https://github.com/victorjonsson/PHP-Markdown-Documentation-Generator).

 The documentation consists of: